Chart Color Schemes

 Pallara - Willawong is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Pallara-Willawong is among the most culturally diverse areas in Australia, with 55.4% of its population speaking a language other than English at home and 52.3% born overseas.
-Christianity is the main religion in Pallara-Willawong, comprising 36.1% of people.
-However, Hinduism is notably overrepresented, making up 14.7% of the population compared to the Greater Brisbane average of 6.1%.
+Pallara-Willawong is one of the most culturally diverse areas in Australia, with 55.4% speaking a language other than English at home and 52.3% born overseas.
+Christianity is the predominant religion, comprising 36.1% of the population.
+Hinduism is notably overrepresented, making up 14.7%, compared to the Greater Brisbane average of 6.1%.

 Frequently Asked Questions - Diversity